BirthdayResearch/oss-governance-bot/README.md

     - cmd: /comment me
       type: comment
       comment: |
+        @$ISSUE_AUTHOR: Hey this is comment issue example for issue/pr author.
-        @$AUTHOR: Hey this is comment example.
+        @$AUTHOR: Hey this is comment issue example for sender author.
 ```

 ## Motivation